 Please only record the species that you can confidently identify.
 If in doubt, leave it out.

 I travel all over the country – can I record sightings away from my home area?

 Yes!
-For one-off sightings such as a Red Kite over the motorway, the best approach is to use the Roving Records Form.
+For one-off sightings such as a Red Kite over the motorway are valuable sightings, but only if you know the accurate location.
 Complete lists from individual sites are more valuable though, even if you only make a single visit, so it is certainly worth collecting full species lists from anywhere you go birdwatching when you're away from home.